kleidinc/master_iced_book/src/database/exercise_arc_solution.md

 Because we don't need to mutate the pgpool, we just need a smartpointer that allows multiple access and is threadsafe.

 # Arc<T>

+[Arc](https://doc.rust-lang.org/std/sync/struct.Arc.html#) is a thread-safe referenced-counting pointer.

+- Arc allows you to create thread-safe referenced-counted clones inside an async runtime.
+- Which can be dereferenced with \*.